ZeeshanM20/planiit-coding-challenge-with-tests/ReadMe.md

 ```
 Open the project into eclipse or a similar IDE for java.

-Change the run configuration to add the path to your list file in the arguments.
+Change the run configuration to run as a java program and add the path to your list file in the arguments.

 Run the program and tests.